python-ellar/ellar-jwt/README.md

 There are two ways in config JWTModule
 - **setup**:

-  `JWTModule.setup` takes some parameters that allows instance configuration of the `JWTConfiguration` schema required by the `JWTService`
+  `JWTModule.setup` takes some parameters that allows instant configuration of the `JWTConfiguration` schema required by the `JWTService`

     For example:
     ```python